Cleaning your ears

 Be sure to follow the directions on the eardrop package.
 You may need to administer the drops more than once per day or over the course of several days.

 You can also make your own eardrop solution at home.
-You can create a solution with a 1-1-2 ratio of water, vinegar, and hydrogen peroxide, or just use drops of hydrogen peroxide.
+You can create a solution with a 1-1 ratio of water and vinegar, or just use drops of hydrogen peroxide.
 Consult your doctor before trying these homemade methods.

 Be sure to follow the directions provided with the eardrops.
 If you think you have an ear injury, you shouldn’t use eardrops.
 This may cause infection or pain.